Marshall Faulk Says Ezekiel Elliott 'Totally Understands' He Needs to Mature

 Marshall Faulk Says Ezekiel Elliott 'Totally Understands' He Needs to MatureAugust 13, 2017

-NFL Hall of Fame running back Marshall Faulk said that Dallas Cowboys RB Ezekiel Elliott understands that he needs to mature in the wake of the six-game suspension the NFL handed him following its investigation into allegations of domestic violence.
+NFL Hall of Fame running back Marshall Faulk said Dallas Cowboys RB Ezekiel Elliott understands that he needs to mature in the wake of the six-game suspension the NFL handed him following its investigation into allegations of domestic violence.

-"Obviously, we all have to grow up in life and make mistakes, and sometimes some of those mistakes cost you dearly," Faulk said after his on-field conversation with Elliott before the Dallas Cowboys played the St. Louis Rams in a preseason game Saturday night, per Brandon George of the Dallas Morning News.
+"Obviously, we all have to grow up in life and make mistakes, and sometimes some of those mistakes cost you dearly," Faulk said after his on-field conversation with Elliott before the Dallas Cowboys played the Los Angeles Rams in a preseason game Saturday night, per Brandon George of the Dallas Morning News.
 "It's another thing of just understanding the magnitude of what's around you and how things are."

 "We're not talking about a kid who is dumbfounded and doesn't know," Faulk added.
 "It's not just about making the right decision, but when things start to go wrong knowing when to walk away.
 I say this to him often, this platform and this stage that you're on, it's bigger than you think.
 The Cowboys, the [NFL], it's bigger than Zeke.
 Sometimes it doesn't seem fair.
 We all want it to be fair, but sometimes it's not."